 Fulfilling the wishes of two generous visionaries

 The J.B.
 Thomas Lahey Foundation allocates up to $50,000 to support initiatives that are designed to benefit the general health and well-being of Peabody residents.
-THE HISTORY

 A donation made more than a century ago evolved into a gift of health to residents of Peabody, Massachusetts.

 In 1898, Josiah B. Thomas, a prominent manufacturer and citizen who took an active part in the government of Peabody, left $50,000 in his will to establish a hospital in town.
 In 1907, the J.B.
 Thomas Hospital was opened.

 Decades later, Louis Marques, the son of Portugese immigrants, was born at the hospital.
 A lifelong Peabody resident and security guard at Eastman Gelatine for 41 years, he wanted to help people with health-related problems.
 In his will, he bequeathed substantial funds to the J.B.
 Thomas Hospital, which was then owned by the City of Peabody.

 When the hospital became the Lahey Medical Center, Peabody, these funds were used to create the J.B.
 Thomas/Lahey Foundation.
 A five-member board was established to oversee the distribution of income from the funds generated by this Foundation.

 The mission of the J.B.
 Thomas/Lahey Foundation is as follows:

 “The Foundation may distribute the net income of this fund to advance and support healthcare-related programs that primarily benefit the citizens of Peabody, Massachusetts, and to facilitate and encourage joint ventures between the Foundation and other healthcare providers in connection with any and all such programs.”